Registration

 When I complete my initial registration at the University of Montpellier, the Registrar’s Office will issue my student ID card.
 When I re-register, the card is updated with a sticker indicating the academic year.

-I’ve lost my card, or it’s been stolen, or it’s damaged (bent, has holes, etc.).
+I’ve lost my card, or it was stolen, or it’s damaged (bent, has holes, etc.).
 What should I do?

 First, I’ll check with my academic office to see if it’s been turned in.

-I request a replacement (for a fee) via the “CMSWEB” app from my digital campus portal (click the “Student ID” tab).
-However, if the card is defective (inactive, not working, etc.), I must submit it to my registrar’s office: it may be a manufacturing defect.
+I can request a replacement (for a fee) through the “CMSWEB” app via my digital campus portal (click the “Student ID Card” icon).
+However, if the card is defective (inactive, not working, etc.), I must bring it to my registrar’s office: it may be a manufacturing defect.
 In that case, it will be replaced free of charge.

-The Scol’Pass is an A4-sized document that includes three certificates of enrollment and a receipt for tuition and fees.
-The Scol’Pass is issued upon completion of my enrollment, provided my application is complete.
+The Scol’Pass is an A4-sized document that includes, among other things, three certificates of enrollment and the receipt for tuition and registration fees.
+The Scol’Pass is issued upon completion of my registration, provided my application is complete.

-The Scol’Pass isn’t the only way to obtain a proof of enrollment.
-If your enrollment is active, I can access it through my online account (ENT) (under the “My File” tab – “Enrollment” section).
+The Scol’Pass isn’t the only way to obtain a certificate of enrollment.
+If your enrollment is in good standing, I can access it through my online account (ENT) (under the “My File” tab – “Enrollment” section).

 How can I obtain my enrollment certificate and/or a receipt for paid fees?

-I will be able to download my enrollment certificate and/or receipt for paid fees from my digital campus portal (under the “My File” tab – “Enrollment” section) once I have submitted my supporting documents (via the “PJ web” application) and the registration office has approved them.
+I will be able to download my enrollment certificate and/or receipt for paid fees from my ENT (the “My File” tab – “Enrollment” section) once I have submitted my supporting documents (via the “PJ web” app) and the registration office has approved them.

 How do I activate my UM IT account (ENT)?